Nutrition Services

 The Fresh Fruit and Vegetable Program (FFVP) became a permanent program as a result of The Food, Conservation and Energy Act of 2008 (Farm Bill).
 The FFVP provides all children in participating schools with a variety of free fresh fruits and vegetables throughout the school day.
 It is an effective and creative way of introducing fresh fruits and vegetables as healthy snack options.
 The FFVP also encourages schools to develop partnerships at the State and local level for support in implementing and operating the program. *For more information on FFVP contact Kelly Adams, Food Service Representative

 Summer Food Service Program sponsors provide free meals to a group of children at a central site, such as a school or a community center.
 They receive payments from USDA, through their State agencies, for the meals they serve to children at eligible sites.
 Locally, SFSP is run by approved sponsors, including school districts, local government agencies, camps, or private nonprofit organizations.
 Just as learning does not end when school lets out, neither does the need for good nutrition.
 The Summer Food Service Program (SFSP) ) provides free, nutritious meals and snacks to help children in low-income areas get the nutrition they need to learn, play, and grow, throughout the summer months when they are out of school.
-For Summer Food Service Program availability CLICK HERE
+More information about the Summer Food Service Program will be available in May 2025.

 CLICK HERE TO VIEW OUR WELLNESS POLICY